Chapter 4: How to Determine a

 The vast majority of keywords online are Informational Keywords.
 As you might imagine, people looking for information don’t tend to convert especially well.

-That being said, you can’t ignore Informational Keywords because they make up such a huge chunk of the keywords in your niche.
+That being said, you can’t ignore Informational Keywords because they make up such a huge chunk of the keywords people search for.

 Information Keywords tend to include words like: